uswds/uswds-site/pages/design-principles/design-principles.md

 ## Embrace accessibility

 {:.font-lang-7}
-**Accessibility affects everybody; build it into every decision.** Legal requirements are a critical starting point for factoring accessibility into your decision-making, but these requirments are only the beginning.
+**Accessibility affects everybody; build it into every decision.** Legal requirements are a critical starting point for factoring accessibility into your decision-making, but these requirements are only the beginning.
 Accessibility is about real people who use your services — it's usability for the broadest possible audience regardless of how they engage with your content.
 Everyone who works on government websites has a role to play in making federal resources accessible and inclusive.
 Design generously and celebrate accessibility requirements as a set of design constraints that help us create a better product for all users.

 ### Key considerations
 The following are useful questions to ask your team as you account for accessibility requirements and features: